reddrajashekhar/SearchAPI/README.md

 	using the Search API one can search fields in the website.One can search for variety of content ie,.Movies,Podcasts, Music, App store, Audio Books, and Tv Shows.

 	The first step in this project will be like like creating manual tests.
-The API testing.
 	The team members in the project are as follows:

 Team Members: